williamjackarnesen/nba-player-projections/rankings.md

 # Initial Player Rankings

 If you're interested in the details of the projection models, follow <a href="https://williamjackarnesen.github.io/nba-player-projections/methodology" title="Methodology">this link</a>.

+If you want team-by-team rankings, follow <a href="https://williamjackarnesen.github.io/nba-player-projections/team_results" title="Team Rankings">this link</a>.

 ## Wins above Replacement